compbiozurich/UZH-BIO392/course-results/2023/Roman Stadler/Day 8/R-Stadler-questions-day-08.md.md

 **In the bash script that processes alignment files, you will see calls to samtools sort, samtools view, and samtools index (among others).
 Explain what these three programs do.
 Why do you think each program is needed?**
 *Hint: look at the [Samtools manual](http://www.htslib.org/doc/samtools.html)*.

-01_alignment.sh aligns sequencing reads from three patients (listed in the `SAMPLES` array) to a reference genome using the `bwa-mem2` tool.
+`01_alignment.sh` aligns sequencing reads from three patients (listed in the `SAMPLES` array) to a reference genome using the `bwa-mem2` tool.
 Inside a loop, it constructs input file paths for both forward and reverse reads for each patient, aligns the reads to the reference genome, and saves the resulting alignment data in SAM format.
+This command uses `bwa-mem2` to align sequencing reads.
 The aligned SAM files are stored in the `../data/alignments` directory with filenames corresponding to each patient's name.

-02_process_alignments.sh processes DNA sequencing data for a list of patients stored in the `SAMPLES` array.
+`02_process_alignments.sh` processes DNA sequencing data for a list of patients stored in the `SAMPLES` array.
+It adds read group information to SAM files: samtools addreplacerg ... `"${ALIGNMENT}" |`: This part of the code adds read group (RG) information to the SAM file specified by the `${ALIGNMENT}` variable. samtools sort is used to sort the alignments in the SAM file by their coordinates (chromosome and position).
-It adds read group information to SAM files, sorts and compresses them into BAM format, and indexes the resulting BAM files for random data access.
+Next, it compresses them into BAM format with samtools view, and indexes the resulting BAM files for random data access.
 Each patient's data is processed in a loop, and the output BAM files are saved in the `../data/alignments` directory with corresponding names.

 ### Q5
 **Explain what files are needed for GangSTR to run.
 Specifically: explain what information is provided to GangSTR via the --ref, --region, and --bam command line arguments.**
 *Hint: look at the [GangSTR manual](https://github.com/gymreklab/gangstr).*

-Your answer here
+1. `--ref`: specifies the reference genome file (`REF`).

+2. `--regions`: specifies a file that provides information about the regions of interest (`REGIONS`).

+3. `--bam`: This argument specifies the input BAM file (`ALIGNMENT`).

 ## Literature
 During the practical so far, you have generated variant calls from short read sequencing data using bioinformatics approaches.
 Now it's time to take a step back and do some background reading in order to prepare for the analysis and interpretation of the results next week.